What is the Insurance Company's Duty?

 You Can Fight Back

 If you think you have been treated unfairly by an insurance company, you probably have.
-The average judge or juror is not much different than you are, and it's very common for people to become frustrated with the delay tactics and other games some insurance companies employ to minimize or eliminate their obligation to make good on viable claims.
+The average judge or juror is not much different than you are, and it's very common for people to become frustrated with the delay tactics and other games some insurance companies or corporate defendants employ to minimize or eliminate their obligation to make good on viable claims.
 Don't sit and wonder if your insurance company has acted in bad faith, and violated its duties – find out.